BruceBrown/rust-server-project/server/echo-service/README.md

 sent back to the sender.

 ## Test Driven Experiments
-We've reached the point where test driven experiments have a diminised return, as we're running services which have a longer duration for testing.
+We've reached the point where test driven experiments have a diminised value, as we're running services which have a longer duration for testing.